atarr3/campvideo-data/README.md

 - YouTube Videos: We provide a list of the YouTube Video IDs used in the study in <JUNE'S FILE: TBD>.
 Users able to obtain these videos should place them in the ``data\videos`` folder, with each video file titled ``<YouTubeID>.mp4``. ``<YouTubeID>`` is the unique YouTube video ID.
 - WMP Data: The WMP data can be purchased [here](https://mediaproject.wesleyan.edu/dataaccess/).
 Our study used the 2012 Presidential, 2012 Non-Presidential, and 2014 data.
 The data is distributed across 7 Stata files, one for each year and race type (House, Senate, Governor, President).
 These files should be placed in the ``data\wmp`` folder.

-## Validation
-To replicate the results in the paper, follow the instructions below in order as they appear.

-### Installation
+## Installation
-Recreating all figures, tables and results in the [Validation](#Validation) step requires working installations of [Python](https://www.python.org/downloads/) and [R](https://cran.r-project.org/src/base/R-4/).
+Recreating all figures, tables and results in the [Validation](#Validation) step requires working installations of [Python](https://www.python.org/downloads/) version 3.9 or greater and [R](https://cran.r-project.org/src/base/R-4/).
 All code in this repo was tested under Python version 3.9.7 and R version 4.0.5 on a Windows 10 machine.

-#### Prequisites
+### Prequisites
 Installing the required Python packages requires both CMake and a C++ compiler.
 For macOS users, these requirements are normally already satisfied.
 Windows users should install a C++ compiler from [Microsoft Visual Studio Community Edition](https://visualstudio.microsoft.com/downloads/).
 Be sure to install the latest x86/x64 C++ build tools and the Windows SDK for the appropriate Windows platform.

 CMake can be installed via the command